Noticing your Nespresso coffee doesn't taste as fresh, or your machine is brewing slower than usual?

 You can get a Nespresso Descaling Kit if you've already used up the kit that came with your Nespresso machine.

-The descaling liquid comes prepackaged and is specially formulated so as not to damage your appliance.
+The descaling liquid comes prepackaged and is specially formulated to prevent damage to your appliance.

 2. Use a descaling fluid

-You should avoid harsh agents and avoid using concentrated amounts of descaling fluids, as these can destroy the Nespresso machine.
+You should avoid harsh agents and refrain from using concentrated amounts of descaling fluids, as these can damage the Nespresso machine.

 You should take the following steps to descale your Nespresso machine when using a descaling fluid: